 Some marketers tend to keep the close button transparent so that it mixes with the background of the page or the popup.
 They think that by making the close button hard to find, the user will stay a few extra seconds on the popup, and might just click on the CTA.

 This strategy usually backfires; instead of improving their conversion rate, it ends up annoying people who want to close it.

 Conversion should be a function of the web popup copy, its position, and its timing.
-Trying to achieve better conversion by using shady tactics like hiding the close button only ends up hurting the user experience.
+Trying to achieve better conversion by using cheap tactics like hiding the close button only ends up ruining the user experience.

-To be on the safe side, you must avoid anything on that first page load which blocks a search engine visitor from seeing the content (and is not part of the experience).
+To be on the safe side, you must avoid anything on the first page load that blocks a search engine user from seeing the content (and is not part of the experience).

 There is a bright side to this rule - it applies to only the first page load.
 When the user clicks an internal link and moves on to visit the second page, that is not controlled by Google.
 Marketers have more freedom from the second page onwards.

 While many plugins have made popup generation very easy, there are also instances of businesses overusing them.
 For example, a coupon for a free phone case is suitable for the purchase of mobile phones, not on a page that displays USB speakers.

 Similarly, if a user is ready to buy (i.e., close to the end of the sales funnel), sharing a free eBook will only be considered a sub-optimal match.

 For this reason, web popups are suitable only on the most relevant pages.
 As a thumb rule, if there is no direct connection between the page content and the web popup content, you should not use that popup.